awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway-cloudwatch.md

 ## View NAT gateway CloudWatch metrics<a name="viewing-metrics"></a>

 NAT gateway metrics are sent to CloudWatch at 1\-minute intervals\.
+Metrics are grouped first by the service namespace, and then by the possible combinations of dimensions within each namespace\.
 You can view the metrics for your NAT gateways as follows\.

 **To view metrics using the CloudWatch console**

-Metrics are grouped first by the service namespace, and then by the various dimension combinations within each namespace\.

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. In the navigation pane, choose **Metrics**\.
+1. In the navigation pane, choose **Metrics**, **All metrics**\.

-1. Under **All metrics**, choose the **NAT gateway** metric namespace\.
+1. Choose the **NATGateway** metric namespace\.

-1. To view the metrics, select the metric dimension\.
+1. Choose a metric dimension\.

 **To view metrics using the AWS CLI**
 At a command prompt, use the following command to list the metrics that are available for the NAT gateway service\.